 When selling your business, buyers often consider how your company’s capex requirements (both maintenance and growth capex) impact free cash flow.
 Heavy manufacturing companies or logistics companies with large rolling stock fleets need to reinvest cash flow into their business to fund regular operations, limiting the availability of cash to support debt service.
 In fact, businesses with high capex requirements may be valued on EBIT (Earnings Before Interest and Taxes) as opposed to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) to include depreciation and amortization and better reflect the earnings potential of the business.

 Not all capex is created equally.
-When growth capex is invested prior to a sale, both buyer and seller should consider future cash flow to determine appropriate valuation and deal structure.
+When growth capex is invested before a sale, both buyer and seller should consider future cash flow to determine appropriate valuation and deal structure.
 A seller should not be dinged for an investment they made today that a buyer will benefit from tomorrow unless the investment is made to replace an existing asset.
 To learn more about other variables that affect the valuation of your business, read our blog posts on value drivers and value “dingers”.